Armiger: Modern period

-Today, the term armiger is well-defined only within jurisdictions, such as Canada, the Republic of Ireland, Spain and the United Kingdom, where heraldry is regulated by the state or an heraldic body, such as the College of Arms, the Chief Herald of Canada, the Court of the Lord Lyon or the Office of the Chief Herald of Ireland.
+Today, the term armiger is well-defined only within jurisdictions, such as Canada, the Republic of Ireland, Kenya, South Africa, Malta, Spain, and the United Kingdom, where heraldry is regulated by the state or a heraldic body, such as the College of Arms, the Chief Herald of Canada, the Court of the Lord Lyon or the Office of the Chief Herald of Ireland.
 A person can be so entitled either by proven (and typically agnatic) descent from a person with a right to bear a heraldic achievement, or by virtue of a grant of arms to himself.
 Merely sharing the same family name of an armiger is insufficient.
+British armigers are considered gentlemen and equated to untitled nobility by organisations such as the CILANE and the Order of Malta, a grant of arms confirms or confers such gentle (untitled noble) status.
+This is not the case for Continental armigers, who may bear noble or merely burgher arms with the latter according no social precedence.

-Most of the time, the usage of a heraldic achievement is governed by legal restrictions; these restrictions are independent of the copyright status and independent of a coat of arms depiction.
+The usage of a heraldic achievement is usually governed by legal restrictions; these restrictions are independent of the copyright status and independent of a coat of arms depiction.
 A coat of arms represents its owner.
 Though it can be freely represented, it cannot be appropriated, or used in such a way as to create a confusion with or a prejudice to its owner.

-In the Netherlands, titles of nobility are regulated by law but heraldry is not.
+In the Netherlands, only the heraldry of noble families is regulated.

 In Sweden and Finland the nobility has had, since 1762, the prerogative to use an open helmet, while others use a closed helmet.
+In Britain, the untitled nobility uses closed helmets.

+In the Spanish nobility, armígero was a low specific rank to which a certain group of untitled nobles were entitled.
+In modern heraldry, the term blasonado is also used.